-Wilson, 50, the former CEO of a Connecticut medical manufacturing company, said he believes the Kennedy aura has dimmed in recent months as voters learn more about the Democrat.
+Wilson, 50, the former CEO of a Connecticut medical manufacturing company, said he believes the Kennedy aura has dimmed in recent months as voters learn more about his Democratic opponent.

-Wilson has criticized Kennedy for saying in a local interview "a combination of cuts and new taxes" is needed to balance the state budget.
-A recent mailer from his campaign asks: "Are you willing to pay more for a Kennedy?"
+Wilson has criticized Kennedy for saying in a local interview that “a combination of cuts and new taxes” is needed to balance the state budget.
+A recent mailer from Wilson’s campaign asks: “Are you willing to pay more for a Kennedy?”

 “I think most people who might feel a little enamored by the name are also capable of looking at the issues,” Wilson said.